St. Thomas Aquinas Purdue: Fr. Thomas McDermott, O.P. (2020–2024)

 Fr.
-Patrick Baikauskas (2008-2020)
+Patrick Baikauskas, O.P.
+(2008–2020)

 Father Patrick Baikauskas, OP was assigned to St. Thomas Aquinas in January 2008 and became Pastor and Director of Campus Ministry in 2010.
 He was born the youngest of four boys in Crete, Illinois, a small town near the Indiana border.
 He has a BA in Political Science from Bradley University, and a history working in government under three Illinois governors.

 When he chose to join the priesthood in 2001, he was accepted to the Order of Preachers, the Dominicans, and studied at the Aquinas Institute of Theology until 2007.
 Since beginning his Dominican life at St. Tom's, he has seen the beginning of several new ministries.
 Father Patrick has traveled with teams across the country helping relief efforts in the South and Appalachia through Habitat for Humanity and other community based organizations, as well as to Haiti and Cuba.
 He is active in fundraising for the Greater Lafayette Hunger Hike, and Purdue's Polar Plunge, for which he was the top fundraiser for 2013.

 Fr.
 Patrick was selected to be one of Pope Francis's Missionaries of Mercy in 2016.
 Fr.
 Patrick stated: "God’s love and mercy are greater than we possibly can imagine.
 When I first heard about it, I thought it would be a wonderful thing in recognition of what we have done to promote the sacrament of reconciliation.
 I truly had no idea that I would be one of a mere 125 from the United States."